bpolaszek/bentools-etl/README.md

 This will basically listen to all events and fire log entries.

-You can create your own recipes by implementing `Bentools\ETL\Recipe\Recipe` or using a callable with the same signature.
+You can create your own recipes by implementing `BenTools\ETL\Recipe\Recipe` or using a callable with the same signature.

 Contribute
 ----------